jarro2783/cxxopts/README.md

 Boolean options have a default implicit value of `"true"`, which can be overridden.
 The effect is that writing `-o` by itself will set option `o` to `true`.
-However, they can also be written with various strings using either `=value` or the next argument.
+However, they can also be written with various strings using `=value`.
+There is no way to disambiguate positional arguments from the value following a boolean, so we have chosen that they will be positional arguments, and therefore, `-o false` does not work.

 ## Custom help